StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

 ## Configuration

-As any Helm chart, the default configuration is defined to the associated [values.yaml](./values.yaml) file and can be overridden by either using the `--values` or `--set` `helm install` option.
+As any Helm chart, the default configuration is defined in the associated [values.yaml](./values.yaml) file and can be overridden by either using the `--values` or `--set` `helm install` option.
 For instance:

     $ helm install --values myvalues.yaml storeconnect/frost-server
-    $ helm install --set ingress.enabled=true,frost.db.volume.enabled=true,frost.http.replicas=4 storeconnect/frost-server
+    $ helm install --set ingress.enabled=true,frost.db.volume.enabled=true storeconnect/frost-server

 ### About MQTT support

 As described in the [OGC SensorThings API specification](http://docs.opengeospatial.org/is/15-078r6/15-078r6.html#85), the MQTT support is not mandatory but enabled by default in the FROST-Server Helm chart.
-To disable FROST-Server MQTT support, simply override set the `components.mqtt.enabled` configuration value to `false`.
+To disable FROST-Server MQTT support, simply override the `components.mqtt.enabled` configuration value to `false`.

     $ helm install --set frost.mqtt.enabled=false storeconnect/frost-server

 ### About Ingress support

 The FROST-Server chart can be installed with an [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/).
-By default, Ingress is disabled as this feature is still in beta.
+By default, Ingress is disabled but can be enabled thanks to the `ingress.enabled` option:
-To enable it, install the FROST-Server chart by using the `ingress.enabled` option:

     $ helm install --set ingress.enabled=true storeconnect/frost-server